-The entourage effect is the mechanism in which cannabinoids act synergistically with each other and numerous other compounds within the plant, such as terpenes, flavonoids and resins.
-The entourage effect was coined in the late 1990s by the famous Rafael Mechuolam, Shimon Ben-Shabat and their group of Israeli researchers.
+The Entourage Effect is the mechanism in which cannabinoids act synergistically with each other and numerous other compounds within the plant, such as terpenes, flavonoids and resins.
+The Entourage Effect was coined in the late 1990s by the famous Rafael Mechuolam, Shimon Ben-Shabat and their group of Israeli researchers.

-At a physiological level, combinations of cannabinoids, terpenes and flavonoids can increase the activity of endogenous cannabinoids and interact with the body’s endocannabinoid system.
+However, in the medical setting, it pertains to the synergistic action of cannabinoids and other plant compounds.
+At a physiological level, combinations of cannabinoids, terpenes and flavonoids may be able to increase the activity of endogenous cannabinoids and interact with the body’s Endocannabinoid System.

 When taking formulations or whole-plant extracts, patients are ingesting a range of carefully measured cannabinoids, terpenes and other plant compounds.
-By choosing formulations prescribers can select products that are most suitable to the patient’s needs, in doing so utilising the potential benefits of the entourage effect.
+By choosing formulations, prescribers can select products that are most suitable to the patient’s needs, in doing so utilising the potential benefits of the Entourage Effect.